cnoe-io/reference-implementation-google/docs/DEMO.md

 ## Prerequisites

 - Complete installation following the instructions in the [README.md](../README.md) file
-- All prerequisite Azure resources (AKS cluster, DNS zone, Key Vault) are properly configured
+- All prerequisite GCP resources (GKE cluster, Cloud DNS zone, Secret Manager) are properly configured
 - Access to Backstage UI at your configured domain
 - Default user (`user1`) credentials from Keycloak